jhollinger/occams-record/README.md

 # Occam's Record

+> Do not multiply entities beyond necessity. -- Occam's Razor

 EXPERIMENTAL.
-A low-memory interface for running large ActiveRecord queries.

-When pulling back very large sets of data in ActiveRecord, `preload` and `find_each` are the go-to tools.
-But when you need to eager load more than a few associations (especially a few `has_many`'s), these tools start to break down.
-(More associations = more memory usage per batch = smaller batches = more batches = more time.)
+Occam's Record is a high-efficiency API for querying large sets of ActiveRecord queries.
+When loading thousands of records, ActiveRecord wastes a lot of RAM and CPU cycles on *things you'll never use.* Additionally, eagerly-loaded associations are forced to load each and every column, even if you only need a few.

 OccamsRecord seeks to solve these issues by making some very specific trade-offs:

-* OccamsRecord results are one-thid the size of ActiveRecord results, or less.
-* OccamsRecord queries take one-third the time of ActiveRecord queries, or less.
-* OccamsRecord results are read-only.
+* OccamsRecord results are **read-only**.
-* OccamsRecord objects do not have any instance methods from your Rails models; they're purely database rows.
+* OccamsRecord objects do not have any instance methods from your Rails models; they're **purely database rows**.

-* You can still write your queries using ActiveRecord's query builder, as well as your existing models' scopes.
+What does this buy you?

+* OccamsRecord results are **one-thid the size** of ActiveRecord results, or less.
+* OccamsRecord queries run **three times faster** then ActiveRecord queries, or more.
 * When you're eager loading associations you may specify which columns to `SELECT`.
 (This can be a significant performance boost to both your database and Rails app, on top of the above numbers.)

+What **don't** you give up?

+* You can still write your queries using ActiveRecord's query builder, as well as your existing models' associations & scopes.

 **Simple example**